Mailu/Mailu/docs/configuration.rst

 The ``DMARC_RUA`` and ``DMARC_RUF`` are DMARC protocol specific values.
 They hold the localpart for DMARC rua and ruf email addresses.

+``DMARC_SEND_REPORTS`` (default: false) enables automated DMARC aggregate report generation and sending using Rspamd 3.0+.
+When enabled, Mailu will automatically generate and send daily DMARC aggregate reports to domains that request them via their DMARC policy records.
+Reports are sent at 2 AM daily for the previous day's email traffic from ``POSTMASTER@DOMAIN``.

 The ``FULL_TEXT_SEARCH`` variable (default: 'en') is a comma separated list of language codes as defined on `fts_languages`_.
 This feature can be disabled (e.g. for performance reasons) by setting the variable to ``off``.